thebarunkumar/Music-Player/README.md

 # Musicr - Redefine the Music Player
 **A pretty UI&UX Music Player**
+* Musicr is a sophisticated music player app that redefines the listening experience with its sleek dark theme and seamless user interface.
+Built on a single activity, fragment-based architecture, it offers a smooth navigation experience.
+Key features include an audio visualizer, global play controller, and smart playlist generation based on user hobbies, making Musicr both innovative and deeply personalized for music enthusiasts.

 ## Features
 * Dark Theme Style with wallpaper as background